 When Wray spoke of the FBI going through the front door with a warrant from neutral judge, I believe he was trying to do PR for the agency that has been implicated in secret FISA court abuses.

-And just yesterday Ars Technica ran story called “FBI misused surveillance data, spied on its own, FISA ruling finds.”
+And just yesterday Ars Technica ran a story called “FBI misused surveillance data, spied on its own, FISA ruling finds.”

 Bad press aside, FBI director Wray called on all tech companies to take measures to stop child predators.